 -- Describe any variations by category of care (i.e., center, FCC, in-home) and licensing status (i.e., licensed, license-exempt).
+N/A exempt.

-- -- Describe any variations based on the age of the children in care Applies to infants under twelve months of age. - -- Describe if relatives are exempt from this requirement
+-- Describe any variations based on the age of the children in care Applies to infants under twelve months of age.

 Content on safe sleep practices is provided in pre-service provider orientation.

-Relatives would not be monitored for compliance of this requirement and would be exempt. - 3.
-Administration of medication, consistent with standards for parental consent - -- Provide a brief summary of how this standard is defined (i.e., what is the standard, content covered, practices required, etc.)
+Relatives would not be monitored for compliance of this requirement and would be

+3. Administration of medication, consistent with standards for parental consent

+-- Provide a brief summary of how this standard is defined (i.e., what is the standard, content covered, practices required, etc.)